peterchondro/dehazing-hdr/README.md

 using System.Windows.Forms;
 ```

-3. Copy the `Program_shadow` class from the sample project into your project.
+3. Copy the `Program_shadow` class from this project into your project.
 4. Create an instance of the `Program_shadow` class:

 ```csharp